Skip to main content

 • Add user-in-the-loop provisioning flows

-• Add support for OpenWRT images and agents
+• Add support for OpenWRT

-• Add MCU support (choose first SoC and implement)
+• Add MCU support

-• Improve basic observability (user-defined metrics, logs, etc.)
+• Improve observability (user-defined metrics, logs, etc.)

 • Add Webhooks for device lifecycle management and fleet operations